AlexVipond/css-selector-builder/README.md

 This project is a TypeScript library for building CSS selectors programmatically, and also a user interface for that library.

-The library is published on npm as `@alexvipond/css-selector-pipes`, and the user interface is at [https://css-selector-builder.netlify.app](https://css-selector-builder.netlify.app).
+The library is published on npm as `@alexvipond/css-selector-pipes`, and the user interface is [here](https://css-selector-builder.alexvipond.dev/).

 ## Motivation